 In 2015, the province passed the Building Act as the new legislation to guide building and construction in the province (Spring 2015).
 This Act establishes the province as the sole authority to set building requirements and limits local government authority to set building requirements in their bylaws.
-Section 5 of the Building Act provides an exception to the above limitation to local governments by giving them the authority to set local building bylaws for unrestricted and temporarily unrestricted matters, such as exterior design and finish of buildings in relation to wildfire hazard and within a development permit area.
-The British Columbia Building Code does not have any wildfire-specific fire-resistant design components.
-Until revisions of the Building Code to include requirements specific to prevention of wildfire spread are completed, local governments can set exterior requirements within an established development permit area for wildfire risk mitigation.80
+Section 5 of the Building Act provides an exception to the above limitation to local governments by giving them the authority to set local building bylaws for unrestricted and temporarily unrestricted matters, such as exterior design and finish of building Code does not have any wildfire-specific fire-resistant design components.
+Until revisions of the Building Code to include requirements specific to prevention of wildfire spread are completed, local governments can set exterior requirements within an established development permit area for wildfire risk mitigation.74